cygnus77/behavioral-cloning/README.md

 * This was

 ##### Adjusting NVIDIA architecture
-* Number of variables same as NVIDIA model (250000)
-* border-mode "Valid" and "Same"
-* Same: Trainable params: 270,219
+* Setting all 5 convolutional layers' border-mode to 'Same' lets the model match the number of trainable parameters mentioned in the NVIDIA model (~250,000 parameters).
-* Switching Conv.
-3,4 and 5 to use "Valid" mode almost doubled the number of trainable params to 501,819.
+* Switching convolutional layers 3, 4 and 5 to use 'Valid' mode almost doubled the number of trainable params to 501,819.
 Models using this mode trained better with lower loss values, but was prone to overfitting, requiring the addition of dropout layers.

+##### Optimizer
+* I chose to use the `Adam` optimizer as it converged a little faster than `SDG`.
+* With either optimizer, I had to set a small learning rate (1e-4) to see a drop in loss values.

 <hr>